-Joomag: a leading provider of digital publishing software
+Joomag: a leading provider of digital publishing solutions

 It’s always nice to reflect on the good ol’ days, right?
 Well, did you know that Joomag originally started as a content creation platform exclusive to digital publishers?
 Of course, we’ve blossomed since then, but it’s good to look back every once in awhile and see how far you’ve come.